cheng-alvin/jas/CONTRIBUTING.md

 Tests can be added in the `tests` directory and built using `make tests` as well in the home directory, all C test files will be automatically built and run.
 You may include the Jas testing framework [here](https://github.com/cheng-alvin/jas/blob/main/tests/test.h)

-> The build and testing scripts must be successful before submitting a pull request up to the repo,
-> if tests and compilation scripts fail, you must put your PR as a "draft" instead.

 ### Code style
 Preferably, if you have `clang-format` installed on your system, you can simply run `make format` in the home directory to *automatically* format the source files to conform to our programming style as specified in